NOT-LPC/notlpc-concept/content/about/your-privacy.md

 ---
-title: Your privacy
+title: "Your privacy"
-linktitle: Your privacy
+linktitle: "Your privacy"
-description: How we handle your data
+description: "How we handle your data"
 date: 2018-09-01
 publishdate: 2018-09-01
 lastmod: 2018-09-01